A-ryan-Kalra/huddle-hub/README.md

 ## A quick look at the workspace 👀

 > [!TIP]
-> ___Join a demo server to explore and experience all the cool features show in the image below via [invitation link](https://huddle-hub-uqmv.onrender.com/invite/edbb0d0b-affc-4c29-bb9f-bc629102ab08) — or create your own server and go all in!___
+> ___Join a demo server to explore and experience all the cool features shown in the image below via [invitation link](https://huddle-hub-uqmv.onrender.com/invite/edbb0d0b-affc-4c29-bb9f-bc629102ab08) — or create your own server and go all in!___
 >
  <img width="1440" alt="workspace" src="https://github.com/user-attachments/assets/4db75a95-b897-4ffe-b24e-da39ad31c7f9" />